Great Mull Air Mystery: Discovery of the body

 In April 1976, four months after the disappearance, Gibbs' body was discovered by a local shepherd, Donald MacKinnon.
 The body was found lying partway up a remote hillside about 1 mi from Glenforsa Airfield.
 The initial search for Gibbs had passed through this area at the time of the disappearance, but nothing had been found at that time.

 Gibbs' body was found lying across a fallen larch tree 400 ft up the hillside, not far from the road.
 Due to decomposition the only thing holding the body together was the clothing.
 The body was facing due north in a direction that indicated that Gibbs was walking down hill.
 The police had to cut a branch off the tree to remove the body.

 The body was taken to Glasgow for the post mortem.
 Gibbs' remains gave no clues to his cause of death.
 Only minor injuries were found and there was nothing to indicate a fall from a plane or any evidence that he died in another place and was left on the tree.
 According to the pathologists’ report the condition of the body was "entirely consistent with lying out there for a period of four months".
 Forensic tests detected no salt or marine organisms in Gibbs' clothing or boots.
 In the absence of any other evidence, Gibbs' death was noted down by the pathologist as being due to exposure.

 The discovery of the body sent investigators looking for the plane on land, in woods and by dragging lochs.
 No wreckage was found of the aircraft at that time.

 Possible discovery of the aircraft

 In September 1986 it was claimed that Gibbs’ plane had been found in the sea off Oban.
 A clam diver searching for scallops reported finding a small plane with both wings missing.

 In February 2004 minesweepers HMS Pembroke, HMS Penzance and HMS Inverness were undertaking a coastal mapping operation in the waters off Oban and found a plane 30m beneath the surface.
 HMS Pembroke used a remote underwater camera to take pictures of the wreckage which appeared to be of a small plane with one wing still attached, possibly Gibbs' Cessna.
 The wreckage was 200–300 m off the coast at the bottom of the sound of Mull.
 It was reported that the windscreen was out and both doors were locked.
 The aircraft yielded no clues as to how it came to be there.

-The propeller, cylinders and crankshaft from the aircraft were recovered by a scallop dredger from the Sound of Mull in 2021 and presented to Brendan Walsh owner of the Glenforsa Hotel Mull and operator of Glenforsa Airfield.